7 Best Designer Home Office Desks of 2021

 You need to move, position yourself differently and stand up to minimize sitting down for hours.
 But most of us don’t do this.

-The best home office desk overall, the Stir Kinetic Desk moves gently up and down for an inch to force you into standing so you don’t forget to change your height preferences.
+The best home office desk overall, the Standing Desk by Branch can move gently up and down so when it's time to stand, so you don't have to switch desks.

 The sit/stand mid-century modern desk is one of our top picks because of all its features.